“Idyllic staffed villa for 4-6 with infinity pool and excellent food, 10 minutes’ drive from Galle and beaches”

 Communal spaces include a lounge with sofas and stacks of books, indoor and outdoor dining areas, a poolside pavilion, and a TV lounge with a vast library of films and board games.

-Although you can self-cater, Podi, the villa’s English-speaking cook, is on-hand to make breakfast, lunch and dinner, so you might as well have a complete holiday!
+Although you can self-cater, Naveen, the villa’s English-speaking cook, is on-hand to make breakfast, lunch and dinner, so you might as well have a complete holiday!
 All groceries are priced at cost and meals are served family-style, with everyone sharing dishes.
-Podi buys fresh stocks at Galle’s markets daily after taking your orders for lunch and dinner.
+Naveen buys fresh stocks at Galle’s markets daily after taking your orders for lunch and dinner.

 Within a 10-15 minute tuk-tuk drive are many excellent restaurants; ask staff for their tips.
 Take-out options include Lime Leaf, a nearby Indian, whose big menu of spicy dishes includes tandoori chicken and fresh garlic naan.